beyondmeh/dotfiles/attic/README.md

   certificates.
 These are systemD timers for automated renewals using [certbot](https://github.com/certbot/certbot). *Note: I still use this, I haven't ported any of this yet*
-* [munin](http://munin-monitoring.org/): a host and network monitor.
-  This includes client and server settings, as well as systemD timers
-* quirks-adobe-flash: Adobe Flash's NPAPI plugin (e.g.: for Firefox) only supports ALSA and not PulseAudio.
-Even at that, the plugin is too stupid to detect the correct sound card, resulting in no sound.
-This is the `~/.asoundrc` fix
-* quirks-nobeep: stop annoying PC Speaker beeping
 * [quirks-slow-system-with-usb-drives](http://lwn.net/Articles/572911/):
   fixes freezing found across Linux distros while copying a large amount of date to and from USB drives